 Are you an LGBTI carer?
 Find support and services to help you

 Lesbian, gay, bisexual, transgender and intersex (LGBTI) carers face the same stresses and pressures as other carers.
 But you may also face added problems of discrimination.

 There are also many organisations and resources designed specifically to help LGBTI carers.
 It’s important for you to find support to help you and the person you care for.

 Getting information and support

 There are many organisations and services that can help.

-- National LGBTI Health Alliance – has a list of organisations that provide health services for the LGBTI community on their members webpage, and has also developed an LGBTI carer services network
+- National LGBTI Health Alliance – has a list of organisations that provide health services for the LGBTI community on their members webpage

 - QLife – provides free, anonymous, counselling and referral for people wanting to talk about issues including sexuality, identity, gender, bodies, feelings or relationships

 - Beyondblue has information and support for members of the LGBTI community

 - Carers Australia – has branches in every state and territory who provide support and resources for LGBTI carers:

 - The Department of Health has put together resources for LGBTI ageing and aged care

 - Dementia Australia has information and resources if you are caring for someone with dementia, including a booklet for LGBTI carers

 LGBTIQA+ carer rights